 This is where UTM parameters can help.
 Now let's change the scenario above and rather than just posting the link to https://academy.optizent.com, I am going to append UTMs to the two tweets.

-In this example I used organic post on twitter but same process should be used for all your paid campaigns, newsletters, 3rd party links etc.
+In this example, I used organic posts on Twitter but the same process should be used for all your paid campaigns, newsletters, 3rd party links etc.

 Various types of UTM Parameters